nuejs/nue/packages/nuejs.org/docs/single-page-applications.md

 ## Separation of concerns
 Today, the codebases single-page applications are enormous.
 It's not unusual to see projects with hundreds, even thousands of JavaScript components where the markup, styling, and logic are mixed together forming a massive canvas of "spaghetti code".
 Projects like **Vite** are specifically built to solve the issues that come with with these massive component-heavy codebases.

 Nue is different.
-It splits you codebase in two: the application and the user interface:
+It splits you codebase in two: the application and the user interface.
+This split makes a big difference in how you code looks:

-[image.gridpaper]
-  small: /img/spa-stack.png
-  large: /img/spa-stack-big.png

-This split makes a big difference in how you code looks.

 ### Application code